The ACWM Announces Establishment of the William Francis Bartlett Medal Award

 The American Civil War Museum (ACWM) is pleased to announce the establishment of the William Francis Bartlett Medal awarded annually to an American leader in business, politics or the military who best exemplifies character, selfless-service, and courage in adversity as well as patriotic commitment to the ideals of the United States of America.

 Major General William Francis Bartlett was one of the youngest Union generals in the Civil War.
 He rose from a private soldier to general command at the age of 24, demonstrating unparalleled heroism, devotion, and endurance.
 Fighting in six major battles and severely wounded in four, Bartlett returned to service each time to preserve the Union, no matter the sacrifice.
 Leading troops in battle, including alongside USCT at the battles of Port Hudson and the Crater, Bartlett never hesitated to place himself at the point of maximum danger.
 Incredibly, his fierceness in battle translated into a spirit of unity after the war.
 Bartlett held what he called “a prejudice… in favor of peace” and stood against any “men who would divide or destroy or retard the prosperity and progress of the nation.”
-Returning to civilian service after the war, Bartlett became the senior manufacturing executive at the Tredegar Ironworks, now home to The American Civil War Museum.
+After the war, Bartlett became involved in the iron industry.
+Splitting his time managing facilities in Pittsfield, Massachusetts and Powhatan, Virginia, Bartlett engaged in business activity at the Tredegar Ironworks in Richmond, Virginia.
 Upon his untimely death in 1876, brought on by his war wounds, he was remembered in both the North and the South as “one of the noblest of soldiers and citizens.”

 The inaugural William Francis Bartlett Medal will be presented to Mr. Austin Brockenbrough, III at the Tredegar Foundry building at the American Civil War Museum on April 9, 2026.
 A former U.S. Marine, Mr. Brockenbrough’s life of dedicated service to this community and to this nation is exemplified by the dozens of charitable organizations he has supported and served for over six decades.